Thalhammer/jwt-cpp/docs/traits.md

     using object_type = json::object_t; // The "map type" string to value
     using array_type = json::array_t; // The "list type" array of values
-    using string_type = std::string; // The "list of chars", must be a narrow char using number_type = double; // The "percision type"
+    using string_type = std::string; // The "list of chars", must be a narrow char using number_type = double; // The "precision type"
     using integer_type = int64_t; // The "integral type"
     using boolean_type = bool; // The "boolean type"